 Students learn the harmful effects of alcohol, tobacco and drugs.
 They learn the difference between "good drugs" and "bad drugs" and different ways to SAY NO!

 Students learn and discuss the importance of making the right decisions.
 Examples are given and students make a pledge to HIT A HOME RUN AGAINST DRUGS and to live a healthy lifestyle!

-Each student receives their own personalized book, Homer and Me.
+Each student receives their own personalized book.

 These books not only reinforce the anti-drug messages from the assembly, but also help to promote literacy, and gives parents an opportunity to speak to their child about the importance of living a healthy lifestyle.

 Would you like to schedule a program for your school?
 Please click the "Contact Us" and fill out the form.
 We will contact your within 48 hours of inquiry.
 We look forward to hearing from you.
 Thank you!